Apply Your Diverse Skills to a Growing Field

 Computer Science combines theoretical understanding with hands-on work, enabling students to understand the basics of computation and build secure databases and systems that help the virtual world flourish.

-Sacred Heart University’s Computer Science and Information Technology (MSCSIT) degree prepares individuals for leadership roles in the CS industry.
+Sacred Heart University’s Master of Science in Computer Science and Information Technology (MSCSIT) degree prepares individuals for leadership roles in the CS industry.
 The coursework in our program represents a realistic balance between CS foundational theory and applied hands-on technical courses.
-Core classes include courses in the following areas: Data Structures, Cryptography, Software Engineering, Database and Operating Systems, Programming Languages, Networking, Cyber Security, and Theory.
+Core classes include courses in the following areas: Data Structures, Cryptography, Software Engineering, Database and Operating Systems, Programming Languages, Networking, Cyber Security, and Theory of Computation.
 Electives include Algorithms, Discrete Structures and Logic, Advanced Computer Gaming, Mobile Application Development, Data Warehousing, Web Development and Cloud Computing.

 Computer Science offers an array of job opportunities

 The Computer Science field is growing rapidly.
-MSCIS graduates who concentrate in Computer Science can enjoy careers such as:
+MSCSIT graduates who concentrate in Computer Science can enjoy careers such as:

 - Computer Systems Analyst